tsgates/arch-wiki-markdown/wiki/All_Mouse_Buttons_Working.md

 > Google Chrome

-It just works™.
+It works.
 Horizontal scroll works out of the box - push the scroll wheel left or right.
 Thumb buttons also work as next/previous page.

 > Opera

-It just works™.
+It works.
 Note: buttons can be mapped to functions easily in Preferences > Advanced > Shortcuts > Mouse set-up.
 For example, to bind button 8 to back: